Yup. I said it. It’s the best Margarita recipe out there. What makes it so good? It’s mine!

 O.K., I may have lied a little bit.
 I don’t technically have the best margarita recipe for you.
 What I have is the best margarita recipe for me.
 Along with some advice for you.

 You see, margaritas are one of those things that are different to different people.
 Some like them crazy sweet.
 Others like them really strong.
-Some want harsh sour lime.
+Some want very tart and sour lime.
 Others, just a citrus whiff.
 Some want something lighter and a bit fizzy, like Ranch Water.
 And let’s not get started on rocks versus straight up, salt or no salt.
 Yikes!
 If I dared to claim that I had the best margarita recipe, a good 75% of you would want to fight with me.
 But why fight when we can drink?

 So, what I’m giving you below is my favorite margarita recipe.
 It’s how I make them to my taste.
 I don’t like them super-boozy.
 I do like them very limey.
-And I like a touch of sweet.
+And I like a touch of sweetness.

 1) Lay on (or off) the booze.
 If you like it really boozy, not only can you add extra tequila (that’s obvious) but you can use Cointreau instead of Triple Sec for the orange liqueur.
 Cointreau has a higher alcohol content – I definitely sip Cointreau margaritas more slowly than Triple Sec ones (warning, they tend to lead to headaches the morning after).